dkojima/nftquest/README.md

 # NFT Quest
-A interactive presentation on Non-fungible tokens and ownership of digital assets in the form of a retro RPG.
+An interactive presentation on Non-fungible tokens and ownership of digital assets in the form of a retro RPG.

 Play Online here: https://dkojima.github.io/nftquest/